Force Geometry and Irreversibility in Nonequilibrium Overdamped Dynamics: Force geometry and entropy production

-Here, $F_{\mathrm{ext}} = -\nabla U$ is the externally imposed driving force and $F_{\mathrm{info}} = -k_B T \nabla \ln \rho$ is the entropic restoring force arising from spatial variations of the probability density.
-The latter acts locally to oppose spatial probability gradients.
-In the absence of nonequilibrium driving, this entropic force leads to relaxation toward the equilibrium distribution by counteracting local probability inhomogeneities.
-At equilibrium, the entropic force $F_{\mathrm{info}}$ exactly balances the mechanical force $F_{\mathrm{ext}}$, whereas under external driving the two forces compete to determine the structure of entropy production.
-The angular brackets denote an average of the net thermodynamic force $\mathcal F_{\mathrm{net}}^2(x,t)$ with respect to the instantaneous probability density $\rho(x,t)$.
-This expression follows directly from the overdamped Fokker--Planck equation~\cite{SinghDasAghionPrep} (see Supplemental Material, ~\ref{SM:Derivation-FP} for the derivation).
-While mathematically consistent with standard current-based expressions for the entropy production rate~\cite{Seifert2005Entropy}, Eq.~\eqref{EqNetForce} exposes a geometric structure that is otherwise obscured in scalar observables and information-theoretic characterizations of nonequilibrium dynamics.
+This force is an entropic restoring force arising from spatial variations of the probability density, and acts locally to oppose spatial probability gradients.
+In the absence of nonequilibrium driving, it leads to relaxation toward the equilibrium distribution by counteracting local probability inhomogeneities.
+At equilibrium, the information-theoretic force $\vec{F}_{\mathrm{info}}$ exactly balances the mechanical force $\vec{F}_{\mathrm{ext}}$, whereas under external driving the two forces compete to determine the structure of entropy production.

+While mathematically consistent with standard current-based expressions for the entropy production rate~\cite{Seifert2005Entropy} {(see also Appendix Table~\ref{tab:velocity-force-representations})}, Eq.~\eqref{EqNetForce} exposes a geometric structure that is otherwise obscured in scalar observables and information-theoretic characterizations of nonequilibrium dynamics.

-Equation~\eqref{EqNetForce} reveals a geometric constraint on reversibility arising from the force decomposition.
-The entropy production rate vanishes only when the two forces are perfectly anti-aligned and equal in magnitude, $F_{\mathrm{info}} = -F_{\mathrm{ext}}$.
-Anti-alignment is therefore a necessary condition for reversibility; matching force magnitudes alone is not sufficient.
+Through Eq.~\eqref{EqNetForce} we find a geometric constraint on reversibility arising from the force decomposition.
+The entropy production rate vanishes only when the two forces are perfectly anti-aligned and equal in magnitude, $\vec{F}_{\mathrm{info}}(\vec{x},t) = -\vec{F}_{\mathrm{ext}}(\vec{x},t)$, for any $\vec{x}$.
+Anti-alignment is a necessary condition for reversibility; matching force magnitudes alone is not sufficient.
 In other words, equilibrium requires both directional and magnitude cancellation, whereas nonequilibrium arises from failure of either, independently of whether the system is in a steady state or undergoing transient dynamics.
-This geometric requirement is not explicit in conventional current-based formulations of stochastic thermodynamics.
 Within the present force-based representation, irreversibility corresponds to a geometric asymmetry between mechanical and entropic contributions in local thermodynamic force space.

 Expanding the square explicitly yields: